stephanebachelier/backbone.syphon/apidoc.md

 There are two Key Assignment Validators built in to Syphon:

 * default: everything is valid
-* radio: only radio buttons that are selected are valid
+* radio: only radio buttons that are selected are valid, or if a value different than `undefined` is returned by input reader.
+This should work for most cases, with radio button groups set to a `null` in case no buttons are selected.

 ## Handling Non-"input" Elements